-- obtaining a sufficiently broad label in each territory that would not unduly restrict patient access; - obtaining additional foreign approvals for Galafold[®]; - continuing to build and maintain an infrastructure capable of supporting product sales, marketing, and distribution of Galafold[®] in the U.S., Europe, Japan and other territories where we pursue commercialization directly; - maintaining commercial manufacturing arrangements with third-party manufacturers; - maintaining commercial distribution agreements with third-party distributors; - launching commercial sales of Galafold[®], where approved, whether alone or in collaboration with others; - acceptance of Galafold[®], where approved, by patients, the medical community and third-party payors; - effectively competing with other therapies, including potential generics and gene therapies;
+- obtaining a sufficiently broad label in each territory that would not unduly restrict patient access; - obtaining additional foreign approvals for Our Commercial Products; - continuing to build and maintain an infrastructure capable of supporting product sales, marketing, and distribution of Our Commercial Products in the U.S., Europe, Japan and other territories where we pursue commercialization directly; - maintaining commercial manufacturing arrangements with third-party manufacturers;

-- successfully identifying new patients who could benefit from Galafold[®]; - a continued acceptable safety profile of Galafold[®];

-- obtaining and maintaining patent and trade secret protection and regulatory exclusivity; - protecting and enforcing our rights in our intellectual property portfolio; and - obtaining and maintaining a commercially viable price.
+- maintaining commercial distribution agreements with third-party distributors; - launching commercial sales of Our Commercial Products, where approved, whether alone or in collaboration with others; - obtaining acceptance of Our Commercial Products, where approved, by patients, the medical community, and third-party payors; - competing effectively with other therapies, including competitor products, potential generics and gene therapies; - identifying new patients who could benefit from Our Commercial Products successfully; - continuing an acceptable safety profile of Our Commercial Products; - obtaining and maintaining patent and trade secret protection and regulatory exclusivity; - protecting and enforcing our rights in our intellectual property portfolio; and - obtaining and maintaining a commercially viable price.

-If we do not achieve one or more of these factors in a timely manner or at all, we could experience significant delays or an inability to successfully commercialize Galafold[®], which would materially harm our business and ability to meet our financial goals and debt covenants.
+If we do not achieve one or more of these factors in a timely manner or at all, we could experience significant delays or an inability to successfully commercialize Our Commercial Products, which would materially harm our business and ability to meet our financial goals and debt covenants.